yonkahlon/Zenject/README.md

 }
 ```

 * Here, we are binding all the interfaces that Car has to the Car singleton.
-Since Car inherits from Facade, which implements ITickable, IInitializable, etc., then the Tick method of Car will now be called and all the ITickable's defined in the subcontainer will also now have their Tick's called, including the CarEngine class.
+Since Car inherits from Facade, which implements `ITickable`, `IInitializable`, etc., then the Tick method of Car will now be called and all the `ITickable`'s defined in the subcontainer will also now have their Tick's called, including the CarEngine class.

 ## <a id="zenject-order-of-operations"></a>Zenject Order Of Operations